By: John Blythe

 Claims involving SUM coverage are resolved through arbitration, which can offer the advantages of being a faster and more efficient process than the court system.
 Fortunately, this means that accident victims can be compensated and continue on with their lives more quickly.

-The attorneys of Hach & Rose, LLP, advocate for accident victims in New York.
+The personal injury attorneys of Hach & Rose, LLP, advocate for accident victims in New York.
 If you have been injured by an at-fault, uninsured motorist, you could be eligible to receive compensation beyond that obtained from the other driver.
-Call our offices at (212) 779-0057 to speak with an attorney about your options.
+Call our law firm at (212) 779-0057 to speak with a New York City car accident attorney about your options.